apache/paimon/docs/content/how-to/cdc-ingestion.md

     --table-conf sink.parallelism=4
 ```

-The mysql-conf table-name also supports regular expressions to monitor multiple tables that satisfy
+As example shows, the mysql-conf's database-name and table-name also support regular expressions to monitor multiple
-the regular expressions.
+tables that satisfy the regular expressions.

 ### Synchronizing Databases